VarunArora14/url-shortener-system-design/Readme.md

 uvicorn fapp:app --port 5000
 ```

+## Github Actions CI pipeline setup

+For CI pipeline, you need to add **secrets** to the repo after forking it.

+- Fork the repo and go to **settings** of the repository
+- Go to **Security** and then click on **Actions**
+- On the **Secrets** tab, click on button **New repository secret** and add the variable name and their values
+- Check the file `ci.yml` in .github folder and make sure your expected branch and docker image name and tag are set
+- Push a commit to code to run the CI pipeline

 This will start the application in development mode with auto-reload enabled.
 Make sure mongodb local client is running or run it via docker as well like redis.

 ## Application Structure